silviabotros/gh-ost/doc/cheatsheet.md

 `gh-ost` operates by connecting to potentially multiple servers, as well as imposing itself as a replica in order to streamline binary log events directly from one of those servers.
 There are various operation modes, which depend on your setup, configuration, and where you want to run the migration.

 #### a.
-Connect to replica, migrate on master
+Connect to replica, migrate on source

-This is the mode `gh-ost` expects by default. `gh-ost` will investigate the replica, crawl up to find the topology's master, and will hook onto it as well.
+This is the mode `gh-ost` expects by default. `gh-ost` will investigate the replica, crawl up to find the topology's source, and will hook onto it as well.
 Migration will:

-- Read and write row-data on master
+- Read and write row-data on source
-- Read binary logs events on the replica, apply the changes onto the master
+- Read binary logs events on the replica, apply the changes onto the source
 - Investigates table format, columns & keys, count rows on the replica
 - Read internal changelog events (such as heartbeat) from the replica
-- Cut-over (switch tables) on the master
+- Cut-over (switch tables) on the source

-If your master works with SBR, this is the mode to work with.
+If your source works with SBR, this is the mode to work with.
 The replica must be configured with binary logs enabled (`log_bin`, `log_slave_updates`) and should have `binlog_format=ROW` (`gh-ost` can apply the latter for you).

-However even with RBR we suggest this is the least master-intrusive operation mode.
+However even with RBR we suggest this is the least source-intrusive operation mode.

 ```shell
 gh-ost \